-When you are responsible for managing something, it’s only really possible when you have sufficient knowledge of the thing that you are managing.
-So, in order to manage an IT infrastructure, it is necessary to know about all the parts that it is composed of.
-IT asset management will give that knowledge, and so is clearly a “must-have” element for any IT Service Management (ITSM) organization that is looking to effectively manage its IT infrastructure from a cost, audit, compliance or any other perspective.
+So, in order to manage an IT infrastructure, it’s necessary to know about all the parts that it’s composed of IT asset management will give you that knowledge, making it a “must-have” element for any IT service management (ITSM) organization that’s looking to effectively manage its IT infrastructure from a cost, audit, compliance, or any other perspective.

 Modern approaches to IT asset management will help to deliver that level of knowledge, facilitating effective management of the assets by capturing, recording, and maintaining the information that the modern IT organization needs to keep its IT services effective and efficient.

-However, simply knowing everything isn’t enough either, because even perfect IT asset management just gives you the potential to significantly improve both the efficiency and effectiveness of ITSM.
-What will actually deliver those benefits to your organization is the use of the asset data by other ITSM processes; processes like incident, problem, and change management – and many others too.
-The power for good that these processes offer an organization can be multiplied by the availability of accurate and up-to-date IT asset management information.
+By having your ITSM processes – like incident, problem, and change management – use the asset data you’re tracking.
+The power for good that these processes offer an organization can be multiplied by the availability of accurate and up-to-date asset information.
 We can show this with some examples of how accurate asset information supports other processes.

-However, every organization is different and the structure for recording and maintaining IT asset management information will vary somewhat from company to company.
-The exact details that matter might change between organizations, but the flexibility of setting up an IT asset management system to your organization’s needs will allow the matching of the data capture and storage to meet them.
+However, every organization is different and the structure for recording and maintaining IT asset information will vary somewhat from company to company.
+The exact details that matter might change across different organizations, but the flexibility of being able to set up an ITAM system to your organization’s exact needs will allow the matching of the data capture and storage capabilities to meet these needs.